 Did the programme meet or exceed your expectations?

 The programme exceeded my expectations in multiple ways.
-If I were to dwell on one aspect, it will be the practicums.
-It offered an opportunity to integrate the learnings with real-world applications in a sort of crucible while being 'held' in the safety net of your peers going through the same experience.
+If I were to dwell on one aspect, it will be the three practicums.
+They offered an opportunity to integrate the learnings with real-world applications in a sort of crucible while being 'held' in the safety net of your peers going through the same experience.
 I could evaluate my learning and understand why certain aspects of the learning experience struck a chord and some did not.